efe1235gusen2-design/EA-Soft-Minecraft-Launcher/PRIVACY_POLICY.md

 When you use certain features, the Launcher communicates **directly** with third-party services on your behalf:

 - **Microsoft / Xbox Live / Minecraft services** — when you sign in with a Microsoft account, your sign-in is handled through Microsoft's official OAuth flow to verify that you own Minecraft: Java Edition.
 This is governed by [Microsoft's Privacy Statement](https://privacy.microsoft.com/privacystatement).
-- **ely.by** — if you choose to sign in with ely.by, your credentials are sent to ely.by's servers.
+- **ely.by** — if you choose to sign in with ely.by, your information is sent to ely.by's servers.
 This is governed by ely.by's own privacy policy.
 - **Modrinth** — when you browse or download mods, shaders, or resource packs, the Launcher requests that content from Modrinth's public API.
 This is governed by Modrinth's privacy policy.
 - **GitHub** — the Launcher checks the project's GitHub repository for news and updates.
 This is governed by GitHub's privacy policy.